QuincyGrant/QuincyGrant/README.md

 Hi, My name is Quincy!
 I am a fairly recent university graduate with a bachelor's degree in economics, and statistics, so I am relatively new to the data world.
-With there being so much to learn, this repository will consist of personal projects that test my knowledge, and track my development as a data professional.
+With there being so much to learn, this page will consist of personal projects that test my knowledge, and track my development as a data professional.